cscopetski/final_project/README.md

 Brainstorming - all

-Caleb - setup database, backend routes, combat and shop front-end logic, procedural enemy generation back-end logic Joe - worked on the basics of the shop function with get item, and gave helping tips to others on their parts Kaley - front end html and css (game screen)
+Caleb - setup database, backend routes, combat and shop front-end logic, procedural enemy generation back-end logic Joe - worked on the basics of the shop function with get item, and gave helping tips to others on their parts, recodrding and brief description
+Kaley - front end html and css (game screen)
 Kate - front end html and css (login and character select)